Frank Acheampong: R.S.C. Anderlecht

 On 16 April 2013, Acheampong signed for the Belgian champions R.S.C.
 Anderlecht for a fee of €1 million.
 On 28 July, Acheampong made his first appearance for Anderlecht against KSC Lokeren; he came on in the 70th minute in a 2–3 loss.
 In the 4–1 win over KAA Gent, he came on in the 69th minute and scored his first goal in Belgium.
 On 17 September Acheampong made his first UEFA Champions League appearance against Benfica; he came on as a substitute in the 46th minute; it ended as a victory for Benfica.

 Tianjin Teda

 On 13 July 2017, Anderlecht announced that Acheampong had joined Chinese Super League side Tianjin TEDA on a six-month loan deal.
 He made his debut on 22 July 2017.
 He scored four goals in 12 appearances in the 2017 season which secured Tianjin Teda's stay in the top flight for the next season.
 On 8 November 2017, Tianjin Teda exercised the option to permanently sign Acheampong.

 Shenzhen FC

-On 12 April 2021, Shenzhen FC announced that Acheampong had joined Shenzhen FC.
+On 12 April 2021, Shenzhen FC announced that Acheampong had joined the team on a free transfer, signing a four-year contract.
+The club was dissolved in January 2024.

+Henan FC

+On 9 February 2024, Acheampong joined Chinese Super League club Henan FC.